gear-foundation/gear-wiki/docs/developing-contracts/introduction.md

 You can find the minimal example in the [Getting Started](/docs/getting-started-in-5-minutes.md) section.
 It is a simple program that stores the counter, can increment and decrement it, and return the current value of the counter.

-More advanced examples can be found in the Gear dApps organization on GitHub: https://github.com/gear-dapps
+More advanced examples can be found in the Gear Fooundation organization on GitHub: https://github.com/gear-foundation

 **Step 2.** Test the program.